open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/exporters.md

 ## Zipkin

+If you're using [Zipkin](https://zipkin.io/) to visualize traces, you'll need to set it up forst.
-To set up Zipkin as quickly as possible, run it in a docker container:
+Here's how to run it locally in a docker container.

 ```shell
 docker run --rm -d -p 9411:9411 --name zipkin openzipkin/zipkin